Verpxnter/Pi-Secure-Cam/README.md

 **Pi-Secure-Cam** is a Python script that allows you to connect multiple USB cameras to your Raspberry Pi and view their live feeds on a customizable web dashboard.
 It also features motion detection to keep you updated when something unusual happens and sends notifications directly to your Discord channel.

-Whether you're setting this up to monitor your home, office, or just want to try out some fun surveillance tech, **Pi-Secure-Cam** is easy to set up and works great on **Raspberry Pi 4**.
+Whether you're setting this up to monitor your home, office, or just want to try out some fun surveillance tech, **Pi-Secure-Cam** is easy to set up and was tested on a **Raspberry Pi 4**.

 ## 2. Features